allegroai/clearml-docs/docs/integrations/pytorch_lightning.md

    'megengine': True, 'catboost': True
 }
 ```

-The preceding code will log PyTorch models, but will not log any information reported to TensorBoard.

 You can also input wildcards as dictionary values, so ClearML will log a model created by a framework only if its local
 path matches at least one wildcard.